tlseminar/tlseminar.github.io/web/content/post/certificates.md

 Because this revocation information may be unavailable, browsers choose to accept certificates when the information cannot be located.
 Thus an adversary who is able to prevent a browser from obtaining revocation information may be able to cause a revoked certificate to be accepted.

 Besides the list of all valid certificates described above, one way to combat unreliable revocation is for webservers to provide timestamped OCSP status reports, a technique known as Certificate Status Stapling.
 Alternatively, if certificates were issued to be valid for a shorter time, the impact of missing a revocation is lessened.
-Currently, certificates are often valid for years, but a recent proposal calls for certificates that remain valid for only four days.
-[TODO: add link to this proposal (is it recent now, or when this paper was written?]
+Currently, certificates are often valid for years, but a 2012 proposal calls for certificates that remain valid for only four days, eliminating the need for a revocation mechanism ([Topalovic et al.](http://www.w2spconf.com/2012/papers/w2sp12-final9.pdf)).

 ### Indication and Interpretation of Trust